ArvindeepSingh/Data-Analysis-Project/README.md

 - `processed_data/` - Cleaned and filtered data in CSV format
 - `powerbi_dashboards/` - Power BI files containing reports and visuals

-## Insights & Findings
-- [Summarize key insights from your analysis]
-- [Mention any trends, patterns, or anomalies you discovered]

 ## How to Use
 1. Clone this repository:
    ```sh